hamidrezavalidi/Political-Districting-to-Minimize-Cut-Edges/README.md

   * Either treat counties or census tracts as indivisible land units
 * base : {hess, labeling}
   * Hess model uses binary variables x_ij that equal one when vertex i is assigned to the district rooted at vertex j
-  * Labeling model uses binary variables x_ij that equal one when vertex i is assigned to district number j, where j in 1..k
+  * Labeling model uses binary variables x_ij that equal one when vertex i is assigned to district number j, where j in {1, 2, ..., k }
 * contiguity : {none, lcut, scf, shir}
   * none means that contiguity is not imposed
   * LCUT imposes contiguity with length-U a,b-separator inequalities (in branch-and-cut fashion)
   * SCF imposes contiguity with a single-commodity flow model.
 See [Hojny et al](https://link.springer.com/article/10.1007/s12532-020-00186-3)
   * SHIR imposes contiguity with a multi-commodity flow model.
-See [Shirabe2005](https://onlinelibrary.wiley.com/doi/full/10.1111/j.1538-4632.2005.00605.x) and [Shirabe2009](https://journals.sagepub.com/doi/abs/10.1068/b34104) and [Oehrlein and Haunert](http://www.josis.org/index.php/josis/article/viewArticle/379) and [Validi et al.](http://www.optimization-online.org/DB_HTML/2020/01/7582.html).
+See [Shirabe2005](https://onlinelibrary.wiley.com/doi/full/10.1111/j.1538-4632.2005.00605.x) and [Shirabe2009](https://journals.sagepub.com/doi/abs/10.1068/b34104) and [Oehrlein and Haunert](http://www.josis.org/index.php/josis/article/viewArticle/379) and [Validi et al.](http://www.optimization-online.org/DB_HTML/2020/01/7582.html)
 * symmetry : {default, aggressive, orbitope}
   * Default uses whatever the Gurobi MIP solver does by default
   * Aggressive is a Gurobi setting that seeks to exploit symmetry